drico90/drico90/README.md

 <p>
  Hi! 👋, I'm Adriano!
 A technology enthusiast and Python student from Brazil.

-🌱 I'm currently studying SQL, NoSQL Python and data engineering concepts at Digital Innovation One.
+🌱 I'm currently studying SQL, NoSQL, Python and data engineering concepts at Digital Innovation One.

 🔭 I'm looking for my first opportunity as a Jr developer.
 My dream is to work on developing friendly and intuitive solutions that facilitate the use of technology.